pennersr/django-allauth/docs/configuration.rst

 ACCOUNT_SIGNUP_FORM_CLASS (=None)
   A string pointing to a custom form class
-  (e.g. 'myapp.forms.SignupForm') that is used during signup to ask the user for additional input (e.g. newsletter signup, birth date).
+  (e.g. 'myapp.forms.SignupForm') that is used to extend the default signup form used during signup to ask the user for additional input (e.g. newsletter signup, birth date).
 This class should implement a ``def signup(self, request, user)`` method, where user represents the newly signed up user.

+  See `forms <forms.html#signup-allauth-account-forms-signupform>`__ for more information.

 ACCOUNT_SIGNUP_PASSWORD_ENTER_TWICE (=True)
   When signing up, let the user type in their password twice to avoid typos.